n-califano/n-califano.github.io/_posts/2024-10-27-tryhackme-overpass-2-hacked-room.md

 ![](../assets/images/tryhackme/offensive_pentesting/overpass2hacked/http_stream.png)

 Now, you should expect that at some point the attacker triggered the uploaded payload.
-Keep scrolling down in the http request and you will find the GET request that activated the _payload.php_ payload.
+Keep scrolling down in the http packets and you will find the GET request that activated the _payload.php_ payload.

 ![](../assets/images/tryhackme/offensive_pentesting/overpass2hacked/payload_triggered.png)